Ajjack0303/AJ-DAE/docs/index.md

 ### Current Focus

-As I approach graduation in **May 2025**, I'm building a portfolio of backend systems and interactive projects to showcase:
+As I approach graduation in **February 2026**, I'm building a portfolio of backend systems and interactive projects to showcase:

 - Robust and secure backend solutions
 - Creative and educational tech projects